openeuropa/rdf_skos/README.md

 You can build the test site by running the following steps.

 * Install Virtuoso.
-The easiest way to do this is by using the OpenEuropa [Triple store](https://github.com/openeuropa/triple-store-dev) development Docker container which also pre-imports the main Europa vocabularies.
+The easiest way to do this is by using the [Triple store](https://git.fpfis.tech.ec.europa.eu/fpfis/triple-store) Docker container which also pre-imports the main Europa vocabularies.
 * Install all the composer dependencies:

 ```